termehs/multigraphr/README.md

 library('multigraphr')
 ```

-Consider a small multigraph example with 3 nodes and the following
+Consider a small graph on 3 nodes and the following adjacency matrix:
-adjacency matrix:

 ``` r
 A <-  matrix(c(1, 1, 0,